oznogon/gattaibushido-public/rules/05_coach.md

 When the rules call for a Wave or Storm, you can only trigger *one* of those available to you, unless the rules specifically say otherwise.

 Regardless of the mechanics, every wave and storm *must* have a suitable narrative description.
 Coach can't just say "Okay, I do a Wave, so Janys takes 1 damage" and move on.
 You must describe what exactly is happening in the story that is causing this damage.
-This can be tricky for those unexpectedly triggered by Escalation Path events, but by keeping aware of your Threats and their abilities, you should be able to come up with some ideas.
+This can be tricky for those unexpectedly triggered by Crisis Path events, but by keeping aware of your Threats and their abilities, you should be able to come up with some ideas.

 Every Scenario comes default with a basic Wave and Storm event built-in.
 All others come from custom Threats in the Scenario.

 Waves and Storms are primarily triggered by three events during play:

-* Escalation Path Steps (aka Omens)
+* Crisis Path Steps (aka Omens)
 * Throwdown "Trigger" Actions (require discards of faces)
 * Some Threat actions